Clinical Laboratory Science Program History

 For the first thirteen years of the program, students completed their senior year of coursework in Temple, Texas, at the Allied Health Education Building in the Olin E. Teague Veterans Administration Center, and their clinical education at the Veterans Administration Hospital, Scott and White Clinic, and Kings Daughters Hospital.
 In 1988 the laboratory, faculty, and staff were relocated to San Marcos.
 Now students complete their courses on campus and their clinical education at affiliates in Central Texas.
 The Clinical Laboratory Science has graduated over 400 students with the first three in 1973.

 The Clinical Laboratory Science Program has been accredited by the National Accrediting Agency for Clinical Laboratory Sciences since 1975.
-The program recently received a seven-year renewal of accreditation and will have its next site visit in 2012.
+The program received a seven-year renewal of accreditation and will submit its next self-study and have a NAACLS site visit in 2019.

 The first faculty member hired for the CLS Program was Dave Falleur, in 1974.
 In 1975, two more faculty were added to the program, Dr. Lou Caruana, and Philip Kostroun.
-Both Dr. Caruana and Philip Kostroun are retired: Dr. Caruana as Professor Emeritus and Philip Kostroun as Associate Professor Emeritus.
-Rodney E. Rohde joined the faculty in the Spring of 2002 to replace Dr. Caruana.
-Dale Dingley, taught parasitology as an adjunct faculty member for 5 years.
+Both Dr. Caruana and Philip Kostroun are retired: Dr. Caruana as Professor Emeritus and Philip Kostroun as Associate Professor.
+Dr. Rodney E. Rohde joined the faculty in the Spring of 2002 to replace Dr. Caruana.
 Margaret Young, M.D., Ph.D., has served as Medical Advisor for the program since 1988.
-In the Fall of 2008, the program welcomed two new faculty members as assistant professors, Thomas Patterson and Gerald Redwine.
+In the Fall of 2008, the program welcomed two new faculty members, Thomas Patterson and Dr. Gerald Redwine, who recently became tenured Associate Professors.
 The CLS Program is continuing to grow, in Spring 2014 the Program added Joanna Ellis, Clinical Assistant Professor.
-See Faculty Employment Opportunities
+We have also had several wonderful adjunct faculty teach in our program over the years.